isaacnmm/pestpolicy-hugo2XX/content/posts/mold-vs-mildew/index.md

 ###  **4. Effects on Human Health**

 **Mold: ** Inhaling too many mold spores can lead to several health complications.
 Depending on the species, you might get respiratory problems, allergic reactions, asthma attacks, migraines, fatigue, and inflammation, and so on.
-Black molds contain mycotoxins, which are associated with long
-- term health complications. **Mildew: ** Inhaling mildew spores may result in health complications such as respiratory infections, coughing, headache, etc.
+Black molds contain mycotoxins, which are associated with long-term health complications. **Mildew: ** Inhaling mildew spores may result in health complications such as respiratory infections, coughing, headache, etc.

 However, complications caused by mildew are less serious than those caused by mold.